 My Google Drive Freezes!

 Google Drive has been one of the most popular file storage and sync cloud services in recent years.
 It can transfer files from the hard drive to the cloud to ensure data security.
-However, more and more people are beginning to report the problems of Google Drive, including Google Docs keeps freezing, Google Drive "is owner" missing, and so on.
+However, more and more people are beginning to report problems with Google Drive, including Google Drive freezes when uploading, Google Docs keeps freezing, Google Drive "is owner" missing, and so on.

 Method 1.
 Clear browser data and cache